 Can We Identify a Common Ancestor of our Pruitts, Sweeneys/Swinneys and Whites?

 If Rosamond Prewtt was the mother of our Samuel Pruitt, it may be that Samuel's father or grandfather was a Sweeney/Swinney living in the Tidewater/Northern Neck region of Virginia at that time.
 At least one family living in that area can be considered a candidate for the dual role of starting the Pruitt line and the Sweeney/Swinney/White line.
 Edmund Sweny, Sr. was born in England or Ireland in the early 1600s.
-He emigrated to the Tidewater area of Virginia sometime before 1655.
+He immigrated to the Tidewater area of Virginia sometime before 1655.
 Thomas Purifoy's headright patent indicates that Edmund Sweny's wife Elizabeth, son Edmund, Jr. and daughters Elizabeth and Mary accompanied him to Virginia.
 Their presence on the patent would, of course, indicate the three children were born before 1655, possibly long before that date.
 Based on what we know about his children and grandchildren, Edmund Sweny, Sr. likely lived in Elizabeth City Co., Va. most of his life.
 We also know that Thomas Purifoy was a justice of Elizabeth City in 1652, making this the likely location where he obtained the patents for the Swenys.
 Some researchers indicate that after their arrival in Virginia, Edmund and Elizabeth had three other sons (Samuel, Merritt and Lazarus).
 However, we have found no contemporaneous records to support this.
 It may be that Edmund and Elizabeth had more children, we just can't confirm names or dates of birth based on the records we now have.
 As to where these three names came from, we'll explore that in the next paragraph.